-4.1 Subject to the Customer’s payment of the Fees, the Customer and Customer Users are granted a revocable, non-exclusive, non-transferable, non-sublicensable licence to access and use the Services, Deliverables and Documentation for the Properties solely for the Permitted Purpose in accordance with the terms and conditions of this Agreement, during the Term.
-Such licence shall permit the Customer to make cache copies of software or other information as are required for the Customer to receive the Services and Deliverables via the Internet.
+4.1 Subject to the Customer’s payment of the Fees, the Customer and Customer Users are granted a revocable, non-exclusive, non-transferable, non-sublicensable licence to access and use the Services, Deliverables and Documentation for the Properties solely for the Permitted Purpose in accordance with the terms and conditions of this Agreement, during the Term of each Order Form and/or SOW as applicable.
+Such a licence shall permit the Customer to make cache copies of software or other information as are required for the Customer to receive the Services and Deliverables via the Internet.
 Where open source software is used as part of the Services and Deliverables, such software use by the Customer will be subject to the terms of the open source licences.

 4.2 The Supplier may suspend access to the Services or Deliverables, or portion thereof, at any time, if in the Supplier’s sole reasonable discretion, the integrity or security of the Services or Deliverables is in danger of being compromised by acts of the Customer or its Users.
 Where possible, the Supplier shall give the Customer 24 hours written notice, before suspending access to the Services or Deliverables, giving specific details of its reasons.

 5. Additional Units And Modules

 5.1 The Customer may, at any time during the Term, request: